 In fact, the Prophet denounced it-

-A practice which deteriorate woman’s dignity, attacks on the identity of being woman, and treats marriage just a contract and not anything beyond contract is a bane and should be abolished.
+A practice that deteriorates a woman’s dignity, attacks the identity of being a woman, and treats marriage just a contract and not anything beyond contract is a bane and should be abolished.